-Dividing the kingdom, too big to govern solo Early Middle Age standards, between brothers was common Frankish practice, and predictably it never ended well.
+Dividing the kingdom (too big to govern solo by Early Middle Age standards) between brothers was common Frankish practice and, predictably, it never ended well.

 Carloman and Carolus were only kept from open hostility by their despairing mother Bertreda, and – like many of history’s great figures – Carolus enjoyed a huge slice of luck when his brother died in 771 just as Bertreda’s influence was beginning to be overcome by their bitter rivalry.

 Now recognised by the Pope as sole ruler, Carolus became one of the most powerful men in Europe overnight, but he was unable to rest on his laurels for long.

 Much of the power of the Carolingian Kings rested on their close relationship with the Pope.
 It was he, in fact, who had elevated Pepin from Mayor to King, and this divinely ordained power was an important political as well as religious aspect of Charlemagne’s reign.